dartmouth-cs98/hack-a-thing-1-blockchainhack-rajiv/README.md

 ### Mining
 Mine a block by submitting a GET request to `http://localhost:5000/mine`

+Currently, I have set the Proof of Work algorithm to work for a hash with only 4 leading zeros.
+Increasing the number of leading zeros greatly increase the computational complexity and time of the mining process.

 ### Adding transactions
 Add transactions by submitting a POST request to `http://localhost:5000/transactions/new` with the following JSON block